 Reviewing for AP World History doesn't have to be a super stressful experience.
 Despite the fact that the exam covers a huge amount of content, it's also pretty forgiving if you happen to forget some of the minor historical players.
 Themes and long-term trends are the focus of both the course and the exam.

-To recap, this is the process I recommend for conducting your review:
+To recap, this is the process I recommend for conducting your AP World History review:

-As you go through these steps, some strategies to keep in mind are:
+As you go through these steps, here are some strategies to keep in mind:

-As you do more practice and start to get used to the format and content of the test, you'll see that a 5 is definitely within reach if you put in a strong effort!
+As you practice more and start to get used to the format and content of the AP World History test, you'll see that a 5 is definitely within reach if you put in a strong effort!

 If you're taking AP World History as an underclassman, you're probably still planning out the rest of your high school schedule.
 Read this article for advice on which AP classes you should take based on your school's offerings and your goals for college.

-You may end up taking SAT Subject Tests in addition to AP tests if you're applying to very competitive colleges.
-Check out this article for the inside scoop on which type of test is more important for college applications.
+You might end up taking SAT Subject Tests in addition to AP tests if you're applying to some very competitive colleges.
+Get the inside scoop on which test is more important for your college applications.